 - a.
 When a single employee is assigned to a facility or shift where no other employees are present, the Employer will establish an adequate check-in or monitoring or emergency notification procedure. - b.
-The Union and the Employer will cooperate in maintaining a safe work place. - c.
+The Union and the Employer will cooperate in maintaining a safe work place.
+If new construction of guardhouses is required, the parties agree they should be constructed inside the perimeter fence, with an operating communication system, and restrooms where practicable.

+- c.
 The Employers will provide protective clothing in conformance with applicable governmental safety and health regulations or company safety rules. - d.
 Watchmen will not be required to perform work that violates applicable government safety and health regulations or company safety rules. - e.
 The Employers will provide adequate toilet facilities and drinking water. - f.
-The Employers will post at each facility where watchmen are regularly stationed a notice of the following safety information:

-- (1) Location of nearest fire extinguisher and first-aid kit; - (2) Procedure for notification to authorities for fire, medical emergency, safety or security problems; - (3) Company procedures pertaining to use of two-way radios and/or emergency notification equipment. - g.
+The Employers will post at each facility where watchmen are regularly stationed a notice of the following safety information: - (1) Location of nearest fire extinguisher and first-aid kit; - (2) Procedure for notification to authorities for fire, medical emergency, safety or security problems; - (3) Company procedures pertaining to use of two-way radios and/or emergency notification equipment. - g.
 Contract and port supplement to be printed in a bound book and paid 50/50 by the joint parties. - h.
-Start time for day shifts will be between 0500 and 0800; start time for swing shifts will be between 1300 and 1600; start time for night shifts will be between 2100 and 2400.
+When any Employer covered by the Agreement directs a watchman posted at a gate to perform work in the yard, a Local 75 watchman will assume duty at the gate when a watchman is required.